 The Company may not pay interest on any dividend or other sum payable in respect of a share unless otherwise provided by

-- (a) the terms on which the share was issued, or - (b) the provisions of another agreement between the holder of that share and the Company may be invested or otherwise made use of by the Directors for the benefit of the Company until claimed
+- (a) the terms on which the share was issued; or - (b) the provisions of another agreement between the holder of that share and the Company.

 39. Unclaimed distributions